-Applicant has a long history of financial problems that began before 2006, and includes unpaid Federal and state taxes and delinquent mortgages.
-She failed to rebut or mitigate the trustworthiness concerns raised under Guideline F, Financial Considerations.
-Her eligibility for a public trust position is denied.
+Applicant has a history of delinquent debts that began prior to 2015 when she filed Chapter 7 bankruptcy, and also had unpaid student loans.
+She failed to mitigate the trustworthiness concerns raised under Guideline F, Financial Considerations.
+Eligibility for a public trust position is denied.